 Introduction to MVC

-MVC is nothing but a combination of components, that is, Model, View and Controller.
-As the name says, Model comprises of the necessary application data, View is the component used as a display and controlling activities, and Controller is the connecting component between the Model and View components of the MVC.
-It is the famously known option for the systems with multiple views, for volumes of data to transform it with high speed.
+MVC is nothing but a combination of components, that is, Model, View, and Controller.
+As the name says, the Model comprises of the necessary application data, View is the component used as a display and controlling activities, and Controller is the connecting component between the Model and View components of the MVC.
+It is the famously known option for systems with multiple views for data volumes to transform it with high speed.